 KAVI conducts development projects.
 For more than 10 years, KAVI has coordinated the Finnish Safer Internet Centre (FISIC) projects.
 FISIC is co-funded by the European Commission and implemented in cooperation with two non-governmental organisations, the Mannerheim League for Child Welfare and Save the Children Finland.
 FISIC is a wide-ranging action aiming to promote media literacy, media education and safer media environment for children.
 FISIC implements the European BIK+ strategy.

 Between 2020 and 2023 KAVI has been coordinating the national New Literacies development program in cooperation with the Ministry of Education and Culture and the Finnish National Agency for Education.
 New Literacies aimed to strengthen the media literacy, ICT competence and programming skills of children and young people in early childhood, pre-primary and basic education.
 With more than 10 million euros funding for its implementation in municipalities, the program has been the biggest single investment in media education in Finland.

 A most recent example our projects is the Inclusive and Creative Media Education (ICME).
 ICME aims to develop operational models of innovative media literacy activities that can be shared and scaled up successfully in different media educational contexts crossing cultural, national, and linguistic borders from inclusive and creative perspectives.

-MEKU acts in cooperation
+KAVI acts in cooperation

-MEKU as an expert
+KAVI as an expert

-MEKU increases awareness of media education.
-We bring recent research data on children’s media use to the public, and promote understanding of age ratings in different media.
-Good cooperation with media corporations enables us to reach citizens of different age groups.
+KAVI raises awareness of media literacy and education.
+We communicate actively on several social media platforms with professionals of different sectors, popularize recent research data to the public and promote understanding of age ratings in different media.
+We also keep our own blogs where we bring up topical themes relating to media education and write expert opinions for the publications of our partners.
+Good cooperation with stakeholders enables us to reach citizens of different target groups.